juanjosegb/star_wars_client/README.md

 Instalation
 --------------------

-+ Register a user.
++ Register as user.
 + Login the app.
-+ You search a star wars film or see the History.
++ You can search a star wars film or see the History.
 + You can see details about star wars films.